d-EURO/documentation/README.md

 ### Payments

 The Decentralized Euro (dEURO) can be used to make payments in Euros.
-Please consult the [landing page](https://Decentralized Euro.com) for a list of apps and services that help in using the Decentralized Euro as a means of payment, as well as a list of bridged Decentralized Euro token on other networks than Ethereum mainnet.
+Please consult the [landing page](https://d-euro.io/) for a list of apps and services that help in using the Decentralized Euro as a means of payment, as well as a list of bridged Decentralized Euro token on other networks than Ethereum mainnet.
 Payments typically concern small amounts and therefore a layer two instance of the token might be preferred over the mainnet instance.

 ### Store of Wealth

-The Euro has an excellent track record of stability relative to other fiat currencies.
-Over the past fifty years it has lost XX% of its value, whereas the dollar and the euro have lost more than YY%.
-It is often considered a safe haven when the world is in turmoil.
+The Euro has an excellent track record of stability relative to other fiat currencies and is often considered a safe haven when the world is in turmoil.
 So far, crypto investors could not get significant Euro exposure without going off-chain.
-For this use-case, it is important to be able to trade the dEURO in high volumes at narrow spreads.
+For this use-case, it is important to be able to trade the Decentralized Euro in high volumes at narrow spreads.

 ### Borrowing / Seignorage